Igo (singer): Literature, radio

 In November 2006, he launched a collection of poems under the title Bezgalīgs tuvums.
 This poem collection has been re-issued the 3rd time.

 In 2008 Igo issued his 2nd book "Viss palēnām notiek".
 There he included stories and poems that are reflected with illustrations by Igo.

 From 2007 to 2012 Igo directed car broadcasts "Izvēlies un stāsti" ("Choose And Tell") and "Domāts, Darīts" ("Think It, Do It") in such broadcasting stations as "Latvia Radio 1" and "Latvian Radio".

 Igo is actively performing in other socially responsible projects as well.
-Many years Igo together with the Hepatitis union organized arrangements where he shared information to the society about Hepatitis C virus.
+For many years Igo together with the Hepatitis Union organized arrangements where he shared information with the society about Hepatitis C virus.
 A lot of attention he devoted to the problem solution and ID promotion of the Liepaja Holy Trinity Cathedral.

 Social activities

 His organized activities in Jūrkalne became a strong tradition which included the holiday of tourism opening season and joint work, the meeting of Summer Solstice, Apple Party, and An International Art Plenary, which became a significant event in Courland, especially in the Suitu wife cultural field that was included in the UNESCO List of Intangible Cultural Heritage in Need of Urgent Safeguarding.